mareklexuan/mareklexuan/README.md

 Every day is an opportunity to better ourselves and the world around us.
 Our health, our environment, our relationships, our work, or service and help others.
 Carpe diem.

-And I want to share my path and hopefully inspire others to make their lives better, make them amazing, and do more in your life.
-Do something great.
+And I want to share my path and hopefully inspire others to make their lives better, make them amazing, and do more in their life.
+To do something great.

 So check out my website at **[https://mareklexuan.com](https://mareklexuan.com)** and start a new era of your life.